 Procedures and Policies

 The purpose of grievance and appeal procedures is to attempt to resolve all types of grievances in a timely manner.
 It is to the student's advantage to keep communication open with faculty, staff, and peers, thus avoiding the necessity for grievance or appeals.
-In the event that a student believes that a grievance is directly related to that student's disability, the student should contact the Disability Services Office.
-The Director of Disability Services will support and assist in the process.
+In the event that a student believes that a grievance is directly related to that student's disability, the student should contact the Student Access Office.
+The Director of the Student Access Office will support and assist in the process.

 If the problem has not been resolved through usual channels, then a formal written grievance may be filed.
-The following procedures will be followed for grievances or appeals related specifically to services for students with disabilities provided by the Disability Services Office as required under the American with Disabilities Act of 1990 (ADA).
-Students should address the grievance to the Disability Services Director.
+The following procedures will be followed for grievances or appeals related specifically to services for students with disabilities provided by the Student Access Office as required under the American with Disabilities Act of 1990 (ADA).
+Students should address the grievance to the Director of the Student Access Office.

 - The grievance should contain the name and address of the person/s filing it, and a brief description of the alleged violation of the regulations.
-It should be filed with the Director of Disability Services within 30 workdays from the date of the alleged grievance.
+It should be filed with the Director of the Student Access Office within 30 workdays from the date of the alleged grievance.

 - An investigation conducted by the Director shall follow the filing of a grievance.
 The investigation shall be informal, but thorough, and it should afford all interested persons and their representatives, if any, an opportunity to submit evidence relevant to the grievance.

-- Following the grievance investigation, at least three members of the Disability Committee will convene a special meeting to meet with the complainant and, at a separate time, the other party or parties involved for review of the incident.
+- Following the grievance investigation, at least three members of the Student Access Committee (formerly the Disability Committee) will convene a special meeting to meet with the complainant and, at a separate time, the other party or parties involved for review of the incident.
 The committee will make recommendations to the Director.

 - A written determination as to the validity of the grievance and a description of the resolution, if any, shall be issued by the Director and forwarded to the complainant no later than 15 workdays after the filing.